Eric is an aquarium enthusiast with over two decades of experience caring for a wide array of tropical fish.

 Hiding Spots for Betta

-There are all kinds of other decorations on the market dedicated specifically to Betta tanks.
-There are floating Betta logs for Betta to hide in and swim through, and even "Betta hammocks" where he can take a load off and rest for a while.
-Take your time and be creative and you can put together a unique and fun tank for your Betta fish.
+There are all kinds of other decorations on the market dedicated specifically to betta tanks.
+There are floating logs for him to hide in and swim through, and even "betta hammocks" where he can take a load off and rest for a while.
+Take your time and be creative and you can put together a unique and fun tank for your betta fish.

 - Bettas are tropical fish, not cold-water fish.
-This means they need a minimum temperature in the mid-70s.
-If your room temperature is around that most of the time your Betta can get by, but if your Betta lives in a cold room you need to warm up his water with a heater.
+This means bettas need a heater and a minimum temperature in the mid-70s.
+If your room temperature is around that most of the time your betta can get by, but if your betta lives in a cold room you need to warm up his water.

 Keeping Your Betta Happy and Healthy

-Keeping a Betta can be rewarding and enjoyable.
-Unfortunately, due to its tolerance for poor living conditions, the Betta is also one of the most abused fish in the aquarium industry.
+Keeping a betta can be rewarding and enjoyable.
+Unfortunately, due to its tolerance for poor living conditions, the betta is also one of the most abused fish in the aquarium industry.
 TIny one-gallon tanks and under are not the best choice for your betta.
 Instead, go with a five-gallon tank and let your betta thrive.

-But if you do decide you want to expend the time and energy in taking care of your Betta the right way he'll be a happy addition to your daily life.
+But if you do decide you want to expend the time and energy in taking care of your betta the right way he'll be a happy addition to your daily life.
 Good luck with your betta fish, and I hope you found these tank setup tips helpful.

 Your opinion: What makes for a cool Betta tank?